Amartya1103/Internship-program-by-CodSoft/README.md

 # Amartya1103-Internship-program-by-CodSoft
-All the task given by the CodSoft will be shown here in this repository.
+All tasks given by CodSoft will be shown here in this repository.
+All tasks assigned by CodSoft will be listed in this repository.
+The tasks are about Data Science.